balamuruganthambiraja/Imitator/README.md

-# Nerfies
+# Imitator

-This is the repository that contains source code for the [Nerfies website](https://nerfies.github.io).
+This is the repository that contains source code for the [Imitator website](https://balamuruganthambiraja.github.io/Imitator) borrowed from [Nerfies website](https://nerfies.github.io).

-If you find Nerfies useful for your work please cite:
+If you find Imitator useful for your work please cite:
 ```
-@article{park2021nerfies
+@inproceedings{Thambiraja2022Imitator,
-  author    = {Park, Keunhong and Sinha, Utkarsh and Barron, Jonathan T. and Bouaziz, Sofien and Goldman, Dan B and Seitz, Steven M. and Martin-Brualla, Ricardo},
+  author    = {Thambiraja Balamurugan and Habibie, Ikhsanul and Aliakbarian, Sadegh and Cosker, Darren and Theobalt, Christian and Thies, Justus},
-  title     = {Nerfies: Deformable Neural Radiance Fields},
+  title     = {Imitator: Personalized Speech-driven 3D Facial Animation},
-  journal   = {ICCV},
+  publisher = {arXiv},
-  year      = {2021},
+  year      = {2022},
 }
 ```